cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 * **Mind Mapping Software** like [XMind](https://en.wikipedia.org/wiki/XMind), [Freemind](https://en.wikipedia.org/wiki/FreeMind),a [MindManager](https://en.wikipedia.org/wiki/MindManager), [iThoughts](https://www.toketaware.com/ithoughts-ios), [MindMeister](https://en.wikipedia.org/wiki/MindMeister)
 * **Weblog Software** like [Wordpress](https://en.wikipedia.org/wiki/WordPress), [Tumblr](https://en.wikipedia.org/wiki/Tumblr)

+# lernOS Dojo - Time And Place To Practice New Skills

+How do you become a great musician?
+It's good to know the theory and to understand the mechanic of your instrument.
+It also helps if you have talent.
+But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time.
+The place for practicing is called a dojo (see also [CodeKata](http://codekata.com)).

+Traditionally a dojo is a hall or space for immersive learning or meditation.
+In the field of software decelopment and agile practice dojos emerged as workshop-style events to practice methods amd train new skills.
+Typically dojos last for several hours or days.
+In the dojo a skilled mentor guides the attendees ans facilitates their learning.
+Attendees train their skills with standardized exercises called "kata". lernOS uses a cataloque of katas to train skills related learning and knowledge.
+Katas can be practices in a lernOS Circle or in separate events and workshops.

 # lernOS Memex - Get Things Out Of Your Head & In A System You Trust

 Everything you define or agree upon should be documented in a system you trust.
 This is not for bureaucracy reasons but to keep your head free for creative knowledge work.
 You can use any personal notebook (paper-based or digital) as lernOS Memex.